livekit/livekit-cli/README.md

 It's possible to publish any source that FFmpeg supports (including live sources such as RTSP) by using it as a transcoder.

 This is done by running FFmpeg in a separate process, encoding to a Unix socket. (not available on Windows).
-`livekit-cli` can then read transcoded data from the socket and publishing them to the room.
+`lk` can then read transcoded data from the socket and publishing them to the room.

 First run FFmpeg like this: